 Given $x,y\in \MC_L(A)$, the set of morphisms $x\to y$ is the quotient set

-where $a\sim b$ if $e^a=e^be^{d\nu+[x,\nu]}$ for some $\nu\in L^{-1}\otimes \mathfrak{m}_A$.
-As proved in \cite[Lemma 6.5.5]{LMDT}, we have $a\sim b$ if and only if there exists $\mu\in L^{-1}\otimes \mathfrak{m}_A$ such that $e^a=e^{d\mu+[y,\mu]}e^b$, and this implies that the composition of morphisms is properly defined.
+where $a\sim b$ if $e^a=e^be^{{\rm d}\nu+[x,\nu]}$ for some $\nu\in L^{-1}\otimes \mathfrak{m}_A$.
+As proved in \cite[Lemma 6.5.5]{LMDT}, we have $a\sim b$ if and only if there exists $\mu\in L^{-1}\otimes \mathfrak{m}_A$ such that $e^a=e^{{\rm d}\mu+[y,\mu]}e^b$, and this implies that the composition of morphisms is properly defined.
 Note that when $L^{-1}=0$, the Deligne groupoid is the same as the action groupoid for the gauge action on Maurer--Cartan elements.

-Every morphism of DG-Lie algebras $L\to M$ naturally induces a natural transformation $\Del_L\to \Del_M$.
-Furthermore, the basic theorem of homotopy invariance of Deligne groupoids assures that, if $L\to M$ is a quasi-isomorphism of DG-Lie algebras, then $\Del_{L}(A)\to \Del_M(A)$ is an equivalence of groupoids, for every $A\in \Art_{\K}$.
+Every morphism of DG-Lie algebras $L\to M$ naturally induces a natural transforma\-tion ${\Del_L\to \Del_M}$.
+Furthermore, the basic theorem of homotopy invariance of Deligne groupoids ensures that, if $L\to M$ is a quasi-isomorphism of DG-Lie algebras, then $\Del_{L}(A)\to \Del_M(A)$ is an equivalence of groupoids, for every $A\in \Art_{\K}$.

 The deformation functor